openebs/website/website/src/blogs/2019-01-31-introduction-to-openebs-cstor-pools-and-considerations-during-k8s-upgrades.md

 Developers and DevOps administrators like Kubernetes for the way it has eased the tasks in their daily lives.
 It has changed the way applications are designed, developed and managed.
 However, the churn of features and capabilities of Kubernetes continues to be high and frequent upgrades to the platform are not uncommon.
 Kubernetes development releases are coming out on quarterly basis and production upgrades are common every 4 to 6 months.
 What is more — if you are running on a Kubernetes service you typically are not 100% in control of when and how those upgrades are performed.
 The infrastructure software that runs on Kubernetes need to be cognitive of these upgrades so that application developers and Kubernetes administrators do not need to do any hand holding during such upgrades.

 OpenEBS is a infrastructure software component for stateful applications running on Kubernetes as it provides persistent storage volumes and associated data management capabilities.
-OpenEBS as cloud native or “container attached” storage has seen increased adoption since the release (last year) of the cStor storage engine, probably thanks to it’s support for enterprise grade snapshots and clones as well as improvements to cross availability zone awareness etc. OpenEBS is designed in such a way that the administrators manage the storage operations in a Kubernetes native way using kubectl commands.
+OpenEBS as cloud native or `container attached` storage has seen increased adoption since the release (last year) of the cStor storage engine, probably thanks to it’s support for enterprise grade snapshots and clones as well as improvements to cross availability zone awareness etc. OpenEBS is designed in such a way that the administrators manage the storage operations in a Kubernetes native way using kubectl commands.

 In this blog, I would like to drive home three points:,